Southside

 Educational outcomes in Southside fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 13.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.5%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.6%).
-Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (30.7%).
+The area's university qualification rate is 13.1%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 9.5%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.6%).
+Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (30.7%).

 Frequently Asked Questions - Education